Sparta (modern city)

-Sparta (Σπάρτη, Spárti /el/) is a city and municipality in Laconia, Peloponnese, Greece.
+Sparta (Σπάρτη, Spárti /el/) is a city and municipality in the Peloponnese region of Greece, serving as the capital of the Laconia regional unit.
 It lies at the site of ancient Sparta within the Evrotas Valley.
-The municipality was merged with six nearby municipalities in 2011, for a total population (as of 2021) of 32,786, of whom 17,773 lived in the city.
+The municipality was merged with six nearby municipalities in 2011, for a total population of 32,786 as of 2021, of whom 17,773 live in the city.